ava-labs/avalanche-docs/docs/subnets/customize-a-subnet.md

 The precompile implements the `RewardManager` interface which includes the `AllowList` interface.
 To see an example of the AllowList interface, see the [TxAllowList](#allowlist-interface) above.

-The `Stateful Precompile` contract powering the `RewardManager` adheres to the following Solidity interface at `0x0200000000000000000000000000000000000004` (you can load this interface and interact directly in Remix):
+The `Stateful Precompile` contract powering the `RewardManager` adheres to the following Solidity interface at `0x0200000000000000000000000000000000000004` (you can load this interface and interact directly in Remix).
+It can be also found in [IRewardManager.sol](https://github.com/ava-labs/subnet-evm/blob/5faabfeaa021a64c2616380ed2d6ec0a96c8f96d/contract-examples/contracts/IRewardManager.sol):

 ```solidity
 //SPDX-License-Identifier: MIT